 FTSE listed businesses

-Each of the “Big 4” and some executive search firms publish data points on NED salary in FTSE companies.
+Each of the “Big 4” and some executive search firms publish data points on non-executive director salaries in FTSE companies.

 Non-executive directors are appointed and are not employees of the company.
 NEDs do not receive other employee benefits, pension payments, or bonuses.
-To ensure their independence, non-executive directors’ pay is not linked to performance.
+To ensure their independence, non-executive director pay is not linked to performance.
 Compensation is therefore fixed and set in the letter of appointment.
 The company will pay the taxes for its non-executives (e.g. P.A.Y.E.) but you may also receive a gross amount and have to file your self-assessment tax return.

 - Already committed to becoming a non-exec and want a roadmap to achieve this objective?
 Sign up to the NED Accelerator Programme by NEDonBoard.
 We applied years of accumulated knowledge and worked with experienced NEDs and chairs to deliver practical and actionable content to support you in transitioning with confidence and success.
 The course includes a detailed module about tax matters as a NED!